jjiunnbeh/KeepNotes/README.md

 # KeepNotes: A simple notetaking application

-To run the app:
+**To run the application:**
+First, clone the repository into your local device.

+Then
-In the terminal
+In the terminal:
 ```
 cd KeepNotes
 npm install
 npm run dev
 ```
-then paste the link into your browser
+Paste the link into your browser.